The guide below is an FAQ guide about Atmospheric Water Generators (AWGs).

 Water-Gen is an example of a company that does an AWG model suitable for an office.

-It depends on the power source available in your RV.
+It depends on the power source available in your RV as to whether there might be a suitable AWG available.

-Check the power source you have available, and check the specifications of the AWG to make sure it takes whatever power source is available.
+Check the power source you have available, and check the specifications of the AWG to make sure it is compatible with that power source and set up.

-Atmospheric Water Generator For Agriculture, Farming & Irrigation
+Atmospheric Water Generators For Agriculture, Farming & Irrigation

-Most of the commercial AWGs available don’t produce water to the scale required for agriculture, farming and irrigation.
+Most of the commercial AWGs available don’t produce water on the scale required for agriculture, farming and irrigation.

 Some prototype AWG types of technology are being developed to produce water for agriculture, farming and irrigation.